Samuzzo Amatuna

-Salvatore "Samuzzo" Amatuna (also spelled Ammatuna; August 3, 1898 – November 13, 1925), also known as "Samoots", was an Italian-born American mobster and member of the Genna Brothers in Chicago who served as president of the Unione Siciliane.
+Salvatore "Samuzzo" Amatuna (also spelled Ammatuna; August 3, 1898 – November 13, 1925), also known as "Samoots", was an Italian-born American mobster and member of the Genna Brothers in Chicago who served as president of the Unione Siciliana.

 Early life

-Amatuna was born in Pozzallo, Sicily in 1898 and emigrated to the United States in the early 20th century, eventually arriving in Chicago's Little Italy.
+Amatuna was born in Pozzallo, Sicily, in 1898 and emigrated to the United States in the early 20th century, eventually arriving in Chicago's Little Italy.
 As a teenager, he worked as a messenger for the Genna Brothers, a group of ruthless Sicilian gangsters.
 He earned a full membership in the Genna gang on February 21, 1916 at age 17 by murdering Frank Lombardi outside a saloon.
 Lombardi was a supporter of incumbent Chicago alderman John Powers, a bitter enemy of the Genna brothers.
 The brutal warfare between the Gennas and Powers became known in Chicago as the Aldermen's Wars.

 Prohibition and the Bloody Nineteenth Ward

 Prohibition began in 1920, and Amatuna had already become one of the Gennas' leading members.
 The brothers continued to battle the Powers faction for political control of the Nineteenth Ward.
 The Gennas began bootlegging operations and became one of the main suppliers of homemade alcohol to the Torrio-Capone gang.
 Amatuna was the enforcer who oversaw production of the gang's numerous "alky cookers", and he became the personal bodyguard for "Bloody" Angelo Genna by the end of 1920.

 On September 28, a bomb exploded on the front porch of Powers' home.
 In spite of great damage, no one inside was hurt.
 Powers suspected that Amatuna was the bomber on orders from the Gennas.
 For the rest of 1920 and into 1921, Powers stationed armed guards and private detectives around his house as he campaigned against Anthony D'Andrea.
 Despite frequent bombings, Powers narrowly won the election.
 Enraged by his defeat, Angelo Genna blamed Paul Labriola, a municipal court bailiff and a Powers supporter, for convincing Sicilian and other Italian immigrants to support Powers.
 On March 9, 1921, Angelo, Amatuna, and Genna lieutenant Frank "Don Chick" Gambino shot and killed Labriola.
 Witnesses identified Genna and Gambino, and the two men were charged with murder; however, the case was eventually dropped due to lack of evidence.
 Amatuna was later a suspect in the murders of Powers' supporters Harry Raimondi and Gaetano Esposito.

 By age 25, Amatuna had several bank accounts and held interests in various legitimate businesses.
 He earned the reputation of a "dandy" and would be seen attending operas with Angelo and other gunmen, often wearing expensive diamond studs and cufflinks, and he bought the Bluebird Cafe, a restaurant in Halsted Street in Chicago.
 He was confident that he was safe in the Bluebird and never wore his two guns there.
 He once boasted to reporters that "no one can shoot me in here.
 This place is full of my friends.
 Any guy who would hurt me here would be torn apart by my patrons".